binocarlos/powerstrip-mesosphere-demo/README.md

 Using Powerstrip, we can use the Flocker ZFS migration feature to move the data to a new server.
 This means we are treating the container and the data as an atomic unit - when Marathon re-schedules the container to another machine - Flocker moves the data alongside it!

-#### Mesos & Marathon

-[Mesos](http://mesos.apache.org/documentation/latest/mesos-architecture/) plays the role of a kernel for accessing hardware resources in a cluster of machines.
-Mesos can **offer** resources to registered **frameworks** who will **schedule** jobs onto machines and invoke the framework's **executor** on the chosen machine to run the job.

-[Marathon](https://mesosphere.github.io/marathon/) plays the role of a cluster-wide init and control system.
-It runs as a Mesos framework and presents a [REST API](https://mesosphere.github.io/marathon/docs/rest-api.html) that can be used to deploy long running Docker containers across the cluster.

 ## Demo

 Our demo is a Backbone version of the classic [TodoMVC](http://todomvc.com/) application.
 It is plugged into a node.js [TodoMVCBackend](http://www.todobackend.com/) which saves its data inside a [MongoDB](https://www.mongodb.org/) container.